Links

 Description:

 Return the difference between two times(time1-time2).
-The difference is expressed in the unit of time_part.
+The difference is expressed in the unit of time_part

 Input

-• time1: a TIME object or column
+object or column

-• time2: a TIME object or column
+object or column

 Return Data Type